-The December board meeting is the one time that the Investment Committee meets in Oberlin, and this took place over five hours on Thursday.
-This meeting is open to all trustees and offers the entire board the opportunity to better understand that committee’s important work.
-This committee also meets away from Oberlin three times per year in order to make it easier to meet with outside investment managers.
+The December board meeting is the one time that the Investment Committee meets in Oberlin, and this occurred Thursday, December 3.
+This meeting is open to all trustees and offers the entire board the opportunity better to understand that committee’s important work.
+This committee also meets away from Oberlin three times per year in order to make it easier to meet with outside investment managers and consultants.
+Later in the afternoon the Audit Committee met and approved the financial report for the previous academic year.
+In this meeting the committee meets with outside auditors who have analyzed the College’s financial procedures.

-On Friday morning, the board had breakfast with members of the faculty who serve on board committees.
-The dialogue in this session gives the board the opportunity to hear faculty observations and suggestions concerning their board work.
+On Friday morning the board breakfasted with members of the faculty who serve on board committees.
+Most board standing committees have two faculty representatives who contribute their opinions on board matters and act as liaisons to the General Faculty Council.
+The dialogue in the annual breakfast gives the board the opportunity to hear faculty observations and suggestions concerning their board work.

 You may also like…